 The Old Point Loma Lighthouse is a big part of Cabrillo National Monument along with a flourishing coastal Mediterranean ecosystem, a migration pathway for gray whales, and a small peek into the life of the lighthouse keepers who worked this demanding job.

-This historic lighthouse was a 24-hour operation during the mid 1800s.
-The keeper on duty would operate the coastal lights 24 hours, seven days a week, and had no vacations.
+During the mid 1800s, this historic lighthouse is a 24-hour operation.
+The keeper on duty operates the coastal lights 24 hours, seven days a week, and with no vacations.
 The living quarters for the assistance keepers is a smaller structure located right next to the old lighthouse building.
-As we were walking through the interior of the lighthouse, we took notice of how small the spaces were, including the kitchen and sitting room, and the stairs leading up to the lamp which is a narrow curved stairwell.

 Whale and Ocean Overlook: